Sign In / Sign Out

 - My ASU

-- Colleges & Schools
+- Colleges and Schools

-- Map & Locations
+- Map and Locations

-The course work in this theoretically and methodologically rigorous program examines social issues in contexts defined by multiple and intersecting forms of social identity and disadvantage, including gender, race, ethnicity, class, sexuality and nationality.
+The coursework in this theoretically and methodologically rigorous program examines social issues in contexts defined by multiple and intersecting forms of social identity and disadvantage, including gender, race, ethnicity, class, sexuality and nationality.

 The program requires an internship to be completed domestically or internationally, where students typically work alongside other advocates for social justice to help refugees, migrants, workers, and survivors of violence or human trafficking.

 Students may select from three degree tracks: research, advocacy, or critical trauma studies and social work.
 The research track prepares students for positions as researchers, analysts and advocates in governmental, intergovernmental and nongovernmental agencies.
 The advocacy track prepares students to be leaders in nonprofit, social movement, governmental and intergovernmental organizations.
 The critical trauma studies and social work track prepares students to assist vulnerable people, especially survivors of extreme violence, poverty, war, sex trafficking, human trafficking, gender-based violence, and various forms of marginalization.

 Graduates are also prepared to enter PhD programs.